hauke96/tiny-gis-viewer/README.md

 # TinyGisViewer

-A tiny web-application to view geospatial data.
+TinyGisViewer is a simple frontend/viewer for your own GIS servers (GeoServer, MapServer, QGIS-Server, whatever).
-The core idea is to just need a simple HTTP webspace and load the layers from existing servers.
+It has no backend and can be deployed on any web space or simple HTTP server.

-Configuration takes place in a simple JSON file on your webspace.
+The core idea is to _not_ need a dedicated server for configuration and data management, but to simply use a simple HTTP web space and load the layers from existing GIS servers.

-If you host your own GIS server (GeoServer, MapServer, QGIS-Server, whatever), then you can use TinyGisViewer as a simple frontend for your layers.
+The configuration is done in a simple JSON file on your web space or by uploading such a file.

 <img align="center" style="width: 100%; max-width: 1200px;" src="https://raw.githubusercontent.com/hauke96/tiny-gis-viewer/master/screenshot.webp">